 Choosing a Primary Care Physician: Certain options require you to choose a primary care physician.
-You must designate a primary care physician to coordinate your care if you:
+You may need to designate a primary care physician to coordinate your care if you choose Kaiser Permanente or Health Net as your insurance carrier.